JatinKhare/advancesmcusystems/lab2/README.md

 root@ultra96:~/labs/advmcu_codes/advancesmcusystems/lab2/codes# ./test1 2 -1 200
 Setting loop number = 200
 Setting PS Freq. to 416.6 MHz
-PL Frequency: Enter number 0, 1, and 2 for setting PL Freq. to 300 MHz, 187.5 MHz, and 100 MHz respectively.
+PL Frequency: Enter number 0, 1, and 2 for setting PL Freq. to 300 MHz, 187.5 MHz, and 100 MHz.
 For now, setting it to 300 MHz..

 DMA's OCM/BRAM traffic tests with 200 and 1024 words successful!!!